UN rights body trains spotlight on Myanmar following coup | Politics

 UN rights body trains spotlight on Myanmar following coup

-The UN's top human rights body opened an urgent session on Friday to discuss a military coup in Myanmar, facing a call for the release of people "arbitrarily detained" — including civilian government leader Aung San Suu Kyi — and more action by UN officials to increase scrutiny of the country.
+The UN's top human rights body held an urgent session on Friday to discuss the military coup in Myanmar, facing a call for the release of people “arbitrarily detained” — including civilian government leader Aung San Suu Kyi — and more action by UN officials to increase scrutiny of the country.

 The Human Rights Council has no power to impose sanctions but can train a potent political spotlight on rights abuses and violations.
 Friday's session comes shortly after the Biden administration, which has already imposed sanctions on top coup leaders, revived US participation at the 47-member Geneva body.

-"The seizure of power by the Myanmar military earlier this month constitutes a profound setback for the country after a decade of hard-won gains in its democratic transition," said the Deputy High Commissioner for Human Rights Nada al-Nashif.
-A draft resolution, presented by Britain and the European Union, calls for the "immediate and unconditional release'' of Suu Kyi, the leader of the civilian government, and other top officials in her government, a lifting of restrictions on the internet and unimpeded humanitarian access, among other things.
+While China and Russia faulted attempts to politicise the situation and called it a domestic matter, many Western countries, the UN human rights office and others decried the coup and state of emergency and said it must end.
+“The seizure of power by the Myanmar military earlier this month constitutes a profound setback for the country after a decade of hard-won gains in its democratic transition,” said the Deputy High Commissioner for Human Rights Nada al-Nashif.
+“The world is watching.”
+A draft resolution, presented by Britain and the European Union, calls for the “immediate and unconditional release'' of Suu Kyi, President U Win Myint, and other top officials in the government, a lifting of restrictions on the internet and unimpeded humanitarian access, among other things.

-The resolution also calls on UN Secretary-General Antonio Guterres and the UN human rights chief, Michelle Bachelet, to give the independent UN special rapporteur on Myanmar, Tom Andrews, "increased assistance, resources and expertise'' to carry out his job.
+It also calls on UN Secretary-General Antonio Guterres and UN human rights chief Michelle Bachelet to give the independent UN special rapporteur on Myanmar, Tom Andrews, “increased assistance, resources and expertise'' to carry out his job.

 “We need real action from the United Nations,” said Andrews, a former US Congressman, in a video message, citing information that the junta has detained 220 government officials and members of civil society.
 “The message from the people of Myanmar to all of you and to the people of the world is clear: This cannot stand,” he said.
 Andrews has been seeking the right to visit Myanmar, which its government has denied.

-Min Aung Hlaing's Feb.
-1 coup ousted the civilian government of Nobel laureate Suu Kyi and prevented recently elected lawmakers from opening a new session of Parliament.
+Danish Foreign Minister Jeppe Kofod said in a video message his country will suspend ''all direct development cooperation with the now illegitimate government” but “continue to support the civil society of Myanmar.”
+The US charge d'affaires in Geneva, Mark Cassayre, said the US is urging Myanmar's military to return power to the democratically elected government, among other things.
+He invited other countries to “join us in promoting accountability for those responsible for the coup, including through targeted sanctions.”
+The Feb.
+1 coup led by Min Aung Hlaing ousted Nobel laureate Suu Kyi and prevented recently elected lawmakers from opening a new session of Parliament.
 It reversed nearly a decade of progress toward democracy following 50 years of military rule, and has led to widespread protests.

 The military has said it was forced to step in because Suu Kyi's government failed to properly investigate allegations of fraud in November elections, though the election commission has said there is no evidence to support those claims.